 When you enroll in the Plan, you must specify how you wish to invest your contributions.
-Even if you choose not to contribute to the Plan, you must specify how you wish to invest the non-elective contributions that LANS makes to your account.
 How you split your investments is your choice, as long as the investment elections total 100%.
 You can invest your contributions in one or more available funds, in 1% increments-for example, if you want to invest in two funds, you could invest 66% of your contributions in one fund and 34% in the other.
-Employer contributions will be invested based on your investment election.

 If you don't make any investment elections, or if your elections don't equal 100%, undirected contributions will be automatically deposited into the Targeted Maturity Fund.
-You cannot invest your accounts in funds that are not offered as part of the 401(k) Retirement Plan.
+You cannot invest your accounts in funds that are not offered as part of the 401(k) Savings Plan.